sergioothoniel/dog-breed-challenge/README.md

 ## 1. About

 This is a responsive website created as challenge to test development skills.
 It is an application that show a list of dogs images  according with breed as a response of a API request.
-Deloped in React TypeScript, using  Styled-Components, Material UI, React-Hook-Form, React-Router-Dom, ESLint and Jest (for tests).
+Deloped in React TypeScript, using  Styled-Components, Material UI, React-Hook-Form, React-Router-Dom, ContextAPI, ESLint and Jest (for tests).

 <br />